Hostile Takeover

 “Taking down this factory was my idea.”

 “Oh yeah,” she said.
 She closed her wings.
 “Fine, we’re together.
 But separate.
-We’re competing, remember?
+It’s a competition, remember?
 Though after that, there’s no way you’re catching up, right?”
 She laughed, but her eyes were still rings.

 N opened his mouth, but before his vocalsynth made a sound, a burst of rapidfire gunshots.
 Bullets caught V in the chest.
 He looked around desperately.